mesonbuild/meson/docs/markdown/FAQ.md

 people don't remember their own actions that far back, toggling between states based on long history would be confusing.

-Because of this we do the simple an understandable thing: default values are only defaults and will never affect the value of an option once set.
+Because of this we do the simple and understandable thing: default values are only defaults and will never affect the value of an option once set.